jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 sanction sometimes applied to Baha'is, but these are for sactions of a serious matter.
 It seems evident that it is impermissible to revoke voting rights or make it difficult to vote simply because one is in a group disfavored by the governing authorities.
+This is a far cry from models of current civic governance, which are frequently corrupted by the desire to "cherry pick" the voters that select an elected representative.

 **Indirect Election of Secondary and Tertiary Representatives**